Discover the potential of a mid-cap allocation in an equity portfolio

 Data Source: Morningstar

 1 Standard deviation calculation for periods of three years or longer is available with this tool.
-Standard deviation measures the variability of returns around the average return for an investment portfolio.
-Higher standard deviation suggests greater risk.
+Calculated returns are cumulative.
+Calculated standard deviation is annualized.

 Past performance is not a guarantee of future results.
 The indexes are unmanaged, returns do not reflect any fees, expenses, or sales charges, and they are not available for direct investment.